 This year is my second summer in Sweden, but I only joined the celebration of midsummer this year.
 Living in a tropical country, I always think that I had too much sun already.
-I took advantage of it last year, and I didn’t really understand the celebration that much.
+I took advantage of it last year, and I didn’t understand the celebration that much.
 Well, not until I experienced autumn and winter here.

 You see, I have different expectations when it comes to autumn and winter — I only see the good side about those seasons.
 The good photos, winter wonderland, etc. Nowadays, every time the sun is up, I get overexcited.
 “Finally, sun!” is what I always tell to myself.
 It’s hard to get used to the dark, cold days here.